Paperback-iOS/website/src/help/guides/getting-started.md

 #### Installation
 1. Open **AltServer** along with **iCloud** and **iTunes**.
 1. Make sure you're on the _same connection_ (same router, in most cases) as the computer running **AltServer**.
 If you're not connected to the same network, you can connect your device via cable.
-1. Trust AltStore application: On your device, go to Settings > General > Profiles & Device Management.
+1. Trust AltStore application: On your device, go to Settings > General > Device Management.
 Choose your Apple ID and select **Trust**.
 1. Launch **AltStore** on your iPhone/iPad.
 1. Go to **My Apps** and tap the **+** icon in the top left corner.
 1. Open the **`.IPA`** you downloaded from the [Prerequisites](/help/guides/getting-started/#prerequisites) section.